Today, I'm going to show you how to write radio ads. It doesn't matter if you're an absolute beginner, together we'll learn:

 Most radio ads are 30 or 60 seconds long.
 But some radio spots are 15s, 10s or 5s long.

 So how many words are in a 30-second ad?
 Easy, just refer to this table:

-Typical of most ads is their call to actions.
-Basically, in the CTA you tell the listener what to do after hearing the ad.
+All radio ads have a call to action.
+Basically, in the CTA, you tell the listener what to do after listening to the ad.